2019 Volta ao Algarve

-The 2019 Volta ao Algarve is a road cycling stage race that took place in the Algarve region of Portugal between 20 and 24 February 2019.
+The 2019 Volta ao Algarve was a road cycling stage race that took place in the Algarve region of Portugal between 20 and 24 February 2019.
 It was the 45th edition of the Volta ao Algarve and was rated as a 2.HC event as part of the UCI Europe Tour.

 Teams

 Twenty-four teams started the race.
 Each team had a maximum of seven riders: